 Receptionist: She gets away with treating us like dirt and nothing is ever done about it.

-Rose: Hey, that's my mother you're talking about!
+Angela: Hey, that's my mother you're talking about.

-Receptionist: I don't care if she is the queen's mother; she still shouldn't speak to me like, she does.
+Receptionist: I don't care if she is the queen's mother...
+She still shouldn't speak to me as she does.

 (The woman stopped walking)